 · A quorum (a majority vote of two-thirds of those in attendance) at a regularly scheduled meeting or a properly announced special meeting shall be all those in attendance.

 · Meetings of the Executive Board Committee shall be held two (2) times a year.
 They shall be held one (1) in the first six (6) months of the calendar year and one (1) in the last six (6) months.
 The minutes of all Executive meetings shall be read at the regular meeting of the Association.
 A quorum at an Executive Committee meeting is constituted only when five (5) of the officers, as stated in Article V, are present.

 ELECTIONS AND APPOINTMENTS:

-· Nomination committee for election of officers will consist of three (3) volunteer members or by appointment at the September meeting.
+· Nomination committee for election of officers will consist of three (3) volunteer participants or by appointment at the September meeting.
 A slate of candidates will be presented at the October meeting.
 Nominations from the floor will be accepted at the November meeting when nominations will come to a close before elections take place at the time.
-All members in good standing and meet the requirements listed in Article IV are eligible for nomination
+All participants in good standing and meet the requirements listed in Article IV are eligible for nomination

 · Elections of officers shall be conducted at the November meeting.